Émilien Amaury: Tour de France

 The Tour de France cycle race began in 1903 to promote the newspaper, L'Auto.
 The paper was among those closed at Liberation, its property sequestrated by the state.
 Its editor, Jacques Goddet, had compiled a dossier to show how much his paper had contributed privately to the Resistance even if its public stance had favoured the Germans. Émilien Amaury was among his supporters.
 Goddet was forbidden to use the name L'Auto, judged to give an unfair advantage over rival sports papers.
 The new paper took the name L'Équipe instead.
 It applied successfully to organise the Tour de France.L'Équipe's finances were never secure and in 1968 Amaury bought an interest but maintained Goddet as editor.
 Amaury's condition was that his own cycling reporter, Félix Lévitan, should share organisation of the Tour.
 Lévitan slowly took over from Goddet, especially in arrangements for sponsorship and finance.
 He and Goddet were business partners rather than friends, and Lévitan came into his own when Amaury bought L'Équipe and the Tour.
 Amaury's death meant ownership passed, after a legal battle, to his son, Philippe.
 Friction over inheritance (see below) meant Philippe was anxious to change some of the arrangements he had taken over and Lévitan fell out of favour.

 The Tour de France is still run by Amaury Sport Organisation, part of the general Amaury group, which also organises the Dakar car rally and the Paris marathon, now run by Jean-Étienne Amaury, Philippe's son.

 Death

 Amaury died after falling from his horse in the forest near Chantilly, Oise.
 The left-wing newspaper Libération reflected the manner in which many of its readers perceived him by the headline Amaury falls from his horse: the horse is safe.
 His death led to a six-year legal battle over inheritance.
 Amaury left the bulk of his estate to his daughter, Francine.
 French law demands that offspring inherit equally and Amaury's son, Philippe, insisted on his share.
 The legal case was handled by Jacques Trémollet de Villers and six years later it settled amicably, Philippe taking the dailies and his sister magazines such as Marie-France and Point de Vue.
+His wife died in 1974.

 Émilien Amaury is buried in the Saint-Pierre cemetery at Chantilly.